BUPT-OS/RROS/README.md

 The advantages of RROS are:

 * **Hard real-time**:
-RROS offers superior real-time performance compared to RT-Linux, which can meet most scenarios' real-time requirements.
+RROS offers superior real-time performance compared to RT-Linux.
 RROS is designed with an efficient task scheduler that can quickly respond to external events, reducing task switching and processing delays.
 * **Compatibility**:
-RROS is compatible with almost every Linux program, allowing seamless migration of large-scale Linux applications, such as TensorFlow and Kubernetes.
-Additionally, you can modify your general Linux programs to provide a certain degree of real-time capability.
+RROS is compatible with almost every Linux program, allowing seamless migration of complex Linux applications such as TensorFlow and Kubernetes.
+You can also easily modify your general Linux programs into a more real-time counterpart.
 * **Easy to use**:
-RROS facilitates easy writing and debugging of real-time programs.
-RROS uses the libevl interface to call real-time APIs for user programs, allowing you to use tools like gdb for debugging.
-Additionally, you can use QEMU and kgdb or an external debugger connected with an actual board and kgdb to inspect the operation of the real-time kernel.
+RROS facilitates easy programming and debugging of real-time programs.
+RROS uses the libevl interface to call real-time APIs for user programs, allowing you to use tools like gdb, kgdb, and QEMU.
 * **Robustness**:
 The real-time kernel of RROS is carefully written in Rust, making it safer and more robust, especially for memory and concurrency issues.
 * **Runtime flexibility**: